+On and on.
 So I thought I would expound a bit on where I stand.
 Disclaimer: this is my personal perspective.
 Nothing more, nothing less.
+I’m not a doctor or nutritionist and I certainly don’t play one on the internet.

 First, let me just say (admit?) that I do use coconut oil – sparingly.
 Yes, it is a saturated fat.
 But — as I explained in my book Finding Ultra* — a significant degree of the saturated fat component of coconut oil is composted of lauric acid, which is (comparatively) quickly and easily metabolized as a very good energy source (and has also shown to be immunity boosting).
 This means you are likely to burn it for fuel rather than pack it on the waist, provided you are sufficiently active and it isn’t digested along with something high in sugar to supersede & hijack your metabolism first.
 So yes, paleo folks, I do agree that sugar is a culprit here.